-In your yard: Big Brown Bat, a gardener’s friend
+In your yard: the Big Brown Bat

 0

-Their coat is glossy and brown, but the shade can vary from brown to reddish-brown to chocolate.
-Their underside is slightly lighter.
+Big Brown Bats have a large head, large eyes, a broad nose, and ears that are medium-sized and rounded.
+Their coat is glossy and brown, with shades varying from brown to reddish-brown to chocolate, with a slightly lighter underside.
 The face and ears are bare.
-Their tail extends slightly beyond the tail membrane.
+Their tail extends slightly beyond their tail membrane.

 Range and habitat